 The following sections will look at some health conditions that may occur alongside depression.

-The American Cancer Society report that around 1 in 4 people who have cancer will also have major or clinical depression.
+The American Cancer Society report that around

 People who have experienced depression before may be prone to developing it again after receiving a cancer diagnosis.